Felicia Langer: Time in Germany

 From 1990, she lived in Tübingen, Baden-Württemberg, Germany, and acquired German citizenship in 2008.
-She accepted teaching positions at the universities of Bremen and Kassel and continues to author books which have been translated to several languages.
-She became patron of the association Refugees´ Children in Lebanon which assists Palestinian refugee families.
+She accepted teaching positions at the universities of Bremen and Kassel and continued to author books which have been translated into several languages.
+She became patron of the association Refugees' Children in Lebanon which assists Palestinian refugee families.
 After March 2009 she supported the newly founded Russell Tribunal for Palestine.

-In her writings, lectures and interviews she criticized the Israeli policy in the occupied Palestinian territories, which she considered equivalent to an annexation.
-Langer furthermore considered the construction of Israeli settlements in the West Bank as undermining the possibility of a two-state solution and demands the complete and unconditional retreat of Israel from the territories conquered in 1967 and a right to return for any descendant of the Palestinian refugees.
+In her writings, lectures and interviews she criticized Israeli policy in the occupied Palestinian territories, which she considered equivalent to an annexation.
+Langer furthermore considered the construction of Israeli settlements in the West Bank as undermining the possibility of a two-state solution and demanded the complete and unconditional retreat of Israel from the territories conquered in 1967 and a right to return for any descendant of the Palestinian refugees.

+Langer headed a legal team to defend the journalists who had been arrested following the closure of the Israeli newspaper Derekh Hanitzotz in February 1988.

 In 1990, Langer received the Right Livelihood Award "for the exemplary courage of her struggle for the basic rights of the Palestinian people."

 In 1991, she was awarded the Bruno Kreisky Award for Outstanding Achievements in the Area of Human Rights.

-In 2002, she declared that whereas the Palestinian terrorist attacks were unjustifiable, the Israeli policy had "paved the way" for them.
-Within this context, she adopted the opinion of the deputy chairman of the German Liberal Party FDP Jürgen Möllemann, who had called the targeted killings of Palestinian subjects by Israeli security forces as an act of state terror.
+In 2002, she declared that whereas the Palestinian terror attacks were unjustifiable, the Israeli policy had "paved the way" for them.
+Within this context, she adopted the opinion of the deputy chairman of the German Liberal Party (FDP) Jürgen Möllemann, who had called the targeted killings of Palestinian subjects by Israeli security forces an act of state terror.
 In 2003, she wrote the preface to a book written by Jamal Karsli.

 In 2005, Langer was awarded the Erich Mühsam Prize for her continuing struggle for the human rights of the Palestinian people.

 She was a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations.